Pradeep17Jadhav/100DaysOfCodeChallenge/README.md

-# 100DaysOfCodingChallenge
+# 100DaysOfCodeChallenge
-This is 100 days of coding challenge.
+This is my 100 days of code challenge.
 In this challenge I will be solving at least one program per day for 100 days, from following websites:
   1) Hackerrank - 221
   2) LeetCode - 0
   3) CodeForces - 0